Kelvindale: Notable buildings

 Kelvindale contains St. John's Renfield Church (the local Church of Scotland parish church), Glasgow Nuffield Hospital, Cleveden Secondary School and Kelvindale Primary School.

 In recent years, at Cleveden Secondary School and Kelvindale Primary School, the ash football pitches have been sold and replaced by new astroturf pitches.

 Historic images of the Kelvindale area can be found on the Virtual Mitchell website.

+Local healthcare

+Most residents go to the Queen Elizabeth University Hospital or Gartnavel Hospital.
+Nearby is also the old Royal Lunatic Asylum.